Houston Truck Accident Lawyer

 Serious truck accidents usually result in serious injuries and damages that the trucking company may be held liable for.
 Also, when a truck driver causes an accident, his commercial driver’s license and his livelihood is in jeopardy.
 Due to this both the truck driver and the trucking company have reasons to fight tooth and nail.
 You need to be prepared for a fight when you take on a trucking company.
 You need an attorney with decades of experience and a team of staff that can handle the fight that is coming.

-Case Results Speak for Themselves.
+Our Truck Accident Case Results Speak for Themselves.
 Especially Tough Cases.

 We have resolved many truck accident claims for our clients, one is most notable.
 Not for the settlement size, but for the amazing result in the face of insurmountable evidence.
 In 2015, Christopher Fletcher recovered a 1.264 million dollar settlement in a truck accident case where the investigating police officer placed our client at fault.
 The officer incorrectly reported that our client was stopped in a moving lane of travel rather than on the shoulder where he really was and put the blame on our client for an 18 wheeler rear-ending him.
 Our client suffered serious fractures to his knee and both forearms necessitating surgery as well as a post-surgical infection.
 Christoper Fletcher was able to prove that the truck driver was, in fact, the cause and that his company knew he was a dangerous driver.
 (Attorney fees on the $1,264,113.60 settlement were $492,644.63 and case expenses were $14,806.72.)